ppy/osu-wiki/wiki/Tournaments/TMC/4th/en.md

 4. After the order is determined, the pick and ban phase will have the following steps:
    1. The team that wins the `!roll` protects a beatmap, followed by another team.
 They may not protect the same beatmap.
 Protected beatmaps may not be banned.
    2. The team that loses the `!roll` bans a map, and then the other team bans a map.
-   3. If it's during the group stage, the team that loses the `!roll` bans the second map; after that, the winning team then bans a map.
+   3. If it is during the group stage, the team that loses the `!roll` bans the second map; after that, the winning team then bans a map.
    4. The team that wins the `!roll` picks the first map, followed by alternating picks for the remaining maps.
 5. Teams will be allowed 2 minutes to pick a beatmap and 2 minutes to press the `Ready` button on their client.
 If a team takes more time than allotted for either action, the procedures adopted will be as follows:
    - For the first occurrence: